 Fact: Sometimes I get overwhelmed.
 When life gets crazy and my house starts to suffer, it's not a happy feeling.
 It's like treading water where you lose steam and start to sink.
 I was going through one of those “sinking phases” one week when my kids were younger, and looked up from a long day of work to a see a house that literally looked like it had been robbed.

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 “I can't do it all!”
 “There aren't enough hours in the day!”
 “I'm a horrible housewife!”
-“It's just too much!” were all the woe-is-me's I wanted to shout to the world.
+“It's just too much!” were all the woe-is-me I wanted to shout to the world.
 For whatever reason, instead of whining, I decided to wise up.
-I whipped up some chore sticks and the next day I shifted the problem from being 100% mine, to placing some of the treading to my family...
+I whipped up some chore sticks and the next day I shifted the problem from being 100% mine to placing some of the responsibility on my family...